ghadiben0/Project-Zum-Portal/docs/source/projectmanagement.rst

 .. code-block:: console

-   Please take into consideration that Each Employee has a predefined ***Role*** and Permission with limited/unlimited CRUD actions to perform on Projects data.
+   Please take into consideration that Each Employee has a predefined Role and Permission with limited/unlimited CRUD actions to perform on Projects data.

 .. note::

    The listed Projects data is added/edited by ***Resource Manager*** and Admin Roles.

-   **Project Team memebers udner the Role of a Normal User has permission to Add, Edit, and Export Timesheet data .
+   Project Team memeber udner the Role of a Normal User has permission to Add, Edit, and Export Timesheet data .

 Fields Definition
 -------------------